 5. Get a misting fan

 Splurge on a misting fan for you and your children.
 I have to say, we purchased one of the Walt Disney World blue misting fans 4 trips ago, and we still use it.
 With a fresh set of batteries, it still works, and I’m sure to pack it in our park bag for every trip.
-If you are taking a stroller, purchase a clip on fan to keep your little one cool as well.
+If you are taking a stroller, purchase a clip on fan like this one from Diono to keep your little one cool as well.

 6. Use a stroller with a wide sunshade

-Most of these locations rent BOB strollers or City Mini strollers.
+Most of these locations rent single or double BOB Revolution Strollers or City Mini Strollers.
 They will also add a rain cover, and the strollers themselves are equipped with a great sunshade.
 This is so important.
 It will keep your little one cool, and protected from the sun.